acoppes/acoppes/site/_drafts/test-draft.markdown

 - real examples from the game
 - the examples from the endless/platformer blogpost are in controllers/scripts

+Some times what logic should be in a System and what logic should be in a Script is not so obvious, and that is something I want to talk about in this blog post. .

 [^1]: When we used LibGDX and Artemis at Gemserk we created our [scripting system](https://blog.gemserk.com/2011/11/13/scripting-with-artemis/), it felt like oviously necessary to customize logic.

-Some times what logic should be in a System and what logic should be in a Script is not so obvious, and that is something I want to talk about in this blog post. .
+[^2]: Yes, I tried Unity ECS multiple times during development, it wasn't ready for what I wanted and it was hard to explain to new developers at Ironhide, that is why I decided to avoid it.